The Best Hiking Trails Near Hamilton and Halton For Families

 We love the various hiking trails near me at Bronte Creek.
 Trails start at the parking lot and, ranging in length from 1 km to almost 3 km, wind along the top of Bronte Creek (always be careful when hiking and biking!) to cover all of the grounds.
 Bronte has a great leash-free section of the park as well.

-Stroll through a little forest and along a stream, where, in season, you can fish for trout and salmon, among other fish.
-You’re sure to see little creatures like frogs, small snakes and bugs and also the Bronte Creek cows are always grazing in the fields.
+Stroll through the forest and along a stream, where, in fall, you can fish for trout and salmon, among other fish.
+Remind kids to look for frogs, small snakes and bugs and also the Bronte Creek cows are always grazing in the fields.

-Follow the signs for the Gnome Trail where you will wander down a shaded path to the cutest community of painted gnome homes you ever did see.
-Bored of walking?
+Follow the signs for the Gnome Trail and wander down a shaded path to the cutest community of painted gnome homes you ever did see.
 Bring a frisbee and play some disc golf.
-Hopefully, you’re better at it than I am!
-With a wheelchair and stroller-accessible trail, this is truly a family-friendly destination sure to please everyone
+With a wheelchair and stroller-accessible trail, this is truly a family-friendly destination sure to please everyone.

 Bronte Creek is home to multiple trails like this one.